-Since the algorithm invokes \lemref{p:s:reduction} twice, the number of queries it performs is $O( \log n)$. \end{proof}
+Since the algorithm invokes \lemref{p:s:reduction} twice, the number of oracle queries it performs is $O( \log n)$. \end{proof}

-\subsubsection{A faster algorithm}
+\subsection{A faster algorithm}

-In the following, we assume that the set of planes of $\HSet$ is in general position -- no three planes passes through a common line, and no four planes have a common intersection point.
+In the following, we assume that the set of planes of $\HSet$ is in general position -- no three planes pass through a common line, and no four planes have a common intersection point.

-\paragraph*{Idea.} A natural approach for getting a faster algorithm is to maintain a polytope $\PT_i$, sample an $\eps$-net for the vertices of the arrangement inside $\PT_i$ (for an $\eps$ to yet be specified), and use the algorithm of \lemref{polygon:reduction} to find a low complexity polytope that avoids all the points in this $\eps$-net.
+\paragraph*{Idea.} A natural approach for getting a faster algorithm is to maintain a polytope $\PT_{i-1}$, sample an $\eps$-net for the vertices of the arrangement inside $\PT_{i-1}$ (for an $\eps$ to yet be specified), and use the algorithm of \lemref{polygon:reduction} to find a low complexity polytope that avoids all the points in this $\eps$-net.
 Intersecting this polytope with the previous active polytope, results in a shrunken feasible region $\PT_i$.
 Furthermore, $\PT_i$ contains an $\eps$-fraction of the vertices of the arrangement inside it compared to $\PT_{i-1}$.
-The algorithm then continues to the next iteration, till the polytope contains no vertices of $\PT_i$, and then a single query in its interior settles the feasibility of the given \ULP.
+The algorithm then continues to the next iteration, till the polytope contains no vertices of the arrangement, and then a single query in its interior settles the feasibility of the given \ULP.

 The challenge is that despite $\PT_i$ being simple (i.e., having few faces), we do not know how to sample uniformly and efficiently from $\VV \cap \PT_i$, where $\VV = \VVX{\HSet}$ is the set of vertices of $\ArrX{\HSet}$.
-We leave this an open problem for further research.
 Instead, we offer the following over-sampling approach.

 \begin{lemma} \lemlab{over:sample} Let $\PT$ be a polytope in three dimensions with $k$ faces, and let $\HSet$ be a set of $n$ planes, where all the faces of $\PT$ lie on planes of $\HSet$.
-One can sample a non-empty set $X$ of at most $n-1$ vertices, such that (i) $X \subseteq \VV \cap \PT$, where $\VV=\VVX{\HSet}$, and the probability of any vertex of $\VV \cap \PT$ to be included in the sample is the same.
+One can sample a \emph{non-empty} set $X$ of at most $n-1$ vertices, such that (i) $X \subseteq \VV \cap \PT$, where $\VV=\VVX{\HSet}$, and the probability of any vertex of $\VV \cap \PT$ to be included in the sample is the same.